 What is a vet behaviourist?

 In the world of veterinary medicine, there's an unsung hero who's all about getting into an animal's head – the vet behaviourist.

 But what sets these professionals apart from the traditional veterinarian or a pet trainer?
-Dr Rachel Davis and Dr Leigh Davidson, two prominent figures in the veterinary community, elaborate on the remarkable role of vet behaviourists and why they deserve prominence in every pet owner's mind.
+Dr Emma Ruck BVSc (Dist) MANZCVS, a prominent figure in the veterinary community, elaborates on the remarkable role of vet behaviourists and why they deserve prominence in every pet owner's mind.

+What is a vet behaviourist?